ubirch/ubirch-certificate-reference/README.md

 ### Certification Example Call

 > Certificate payload data has to be unique.
 Before running the example call, the input file has to be modified in order
 > to create a unique hash.
-Otherwise, the script will exit with an error "This data has already been anchored before"
+Otherwise, the script will exit with an error "This data has already been anchored before".

 ```commandline
 UBIRCH_ENV=dev \